Crime in Turkey

 Crime in Turkey is combated by the Turkish police and other agencies.
-Since the 1990s, overall crime in Turkey has been rising.
-As of 2014, Turkey has seen a 400% rise in crimes.
+Since the 1990s, overall crime in Turkey rose until its peak in 2014.
+As of 2014, Turkey has seen a 400% rise in crimes, but has steadily declined since then.
 In 1994, the number of arrested prisoners was recorded as 38,931; 20 years later, as of the beginning of October 2014, the number of prisoners has reached 152,335.
-According to the data provided by the Ministry of Justice, terrorism and homicide rate has been decreasing year by year after 2014 in Turkey, terrorism is almost never seen.
+According to the data provided by the Ministry of Justice, terrorism and homicide rate has been decreasing year by year after 2014 in Turkey and terrorism is almost never seen.